clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

     _Temparature values are read using ADC.
 Normally one unit reads the temp sensor ADC signals_
     _and gives out the processed results to other units.
 So one or the other unit should supply_
     _data of battery temparature to our analysis function._
     _Hence accessing Battery temparature is also a dependency for the Analysis function_
+1. __Accessing Date and Time from the system__
+    _Remark: As there is a requirement to record trends (date & time when the reading was continuously increasing for 30 minutes)_
+    _For time markers we might need to access date and time from the system_

 ### Mark the System Boundary